Minimalist Living is Just a Tool, Use It Well For Happy Living

 It’s just how you go about it.

-If you deeply care about the things you own more than the way you act then minimalism will not save you.
+If you deeply care about the things you own more than how you act then minimalism will not save you.

-Remember – this is coming from the guy who only owns 51 items, including a toothbrush.
+Remember – this comes from the guy who only owns 51 items, including a toothbrush.

-In fact, owning less stuff may make things worse.
-If you only have 50 items instead of 500 then you are likely to become more attached to each and every item.
-If you can make the mental switch and let go, it really doesn’t matter how much you own but if you are not yet able to do that, then minimalist may make things worse.
+Owning less stuff may make things worse.
+If you only have 50 items instead of 500, you are likely to become more attached to every item.
+If you can make the mental switch and let go, it doesn’t matter how much you own, but if you are not yet able to do that, then being minimalist may make things worse.

-Yes, from a practical perspective it is easier to have less stuff but that is really not a life-changer, it just happens to be a little more convenient.
+Yes, from a practical perspective, it is easier to have less stuff but that is not a life-changer, it just happens to be a little more convenient.

 So I urge you, minimalist, or not, to think of minimalist living as a simple tool that serves its purpose.
-Just like a toothbrush is there to clean your teeth, minimalist living is there to keep consumption in check.
-If it happens to bring some of the numerous benefits that it often brings, even better.
+Just like a toothbrush is there to clean your teeth, minimalist living is there to keep consumption in check if it brings some of the numerous benefits that it often brings, even better.

 If not, don’t worry about it.